 Cahill, whose duties include coordinating and implementing all aspects of recruiting student-athletes, pre- and post-season workouts, in-season and out-of-season weightlifting programs, scouting of opponents and practice preparation, also earned the prestigious Thomas Jefferson Award for outstanding contributions to the staff and students at Chandler Elementary School last season.

-During her career at Assumption, the Hounds have posted an overall record of 249-158.
-The team has qualified for 14 conference playoffs with three straight advances to the NE-10 final four (2001-04).
+During her career at Assumption, the Hounds have posted an overall record of 279-161.
+The team has qualified for 17 conference playoffs with three straight trips to the Northeast-10 final four (2001-04).
 The Hounds have also notched four 20-win seasons, three NCAA regional appearances and six NCAA tournament appearances.
 Included in the four 20-win seasons are two seasons with 22 victories for the most single-season wins in Assumption program history (2010-11, 2012-13).

 Cahill has helped recruit and coach two Northeast-10 Freshmen of the Year (Charde Floyd 2005, Gabrielle Gibson 2010), one Defensive Player of the Year (Floyd 2008) and 28 All-Conference players, including nine 1,000-point scorers.
 She also has coached two Northeast-10 Scholar Athletes of the Year (Stacy Mattioli 2001 and Leslie Lupien 2010).